kshitij4/DSA/readme.md

-# Repository for programming exercises and practice questions from platforms like geeksforgeeks,hackerrank etc
+# Repository for programming exercises
+Programming practice and exercises questions.